 4.3 Arctic sea level over 1993-2010

-The Arctic sea level was also computed over 1992-2010 time span.
+The Arctic sea level was also computed over the 1992-2010 time span.
 For this period only the DTU and ORAP5 datasets are available.
-In Fig.10 are shown the spatial trend patterns in DTU-based sea level and ORAP5 steric data.
+In Fig.10 spatial trend patterns are shown for in the DTU-based sea level and ORAP5 steric data.
 In contrast to Fig.1 which presents spatial trend patterns in DTU altimetry-based sea level for 2002-2010, Fig.10 shows positive rates almost everywhere.
-This illustrates the fact that, on a longer time span, on average Arctic sea level is increasing as illustrated in Fig.11.
+This illustrates the fact that the Arctic is frequently dominated by local inter-annual signal but, on a longer time span, on average Arctic sea level is increasing as illustrated in Fig.11.
 Fig.11 shows however that strong interannual variability is superimposed to the positive trend.
 In Fig.10, the increasing trend patterns along the Greenland coastlines seen over 2002-2010 are no more visible.
 This may indicate recent changes in this region.
 In contrast, the increasing trend pattern in the Beaufort gyre area is still there.
 As for the shorter time span, the Beaufort gyre trends are essentially steric in origin.
 Except for this region, the steric trend map shows weak rates, poorly correlated with the altimetry trend patterns seen north of Norway, Sweden and Finland on the DTU trend map.

 The steric sea level also displays a dominant halosteric component, e.g. in the Beaufort gyre region.
 Since direct estimate of the mass component is not possible before 2002, we estimated it by computing the residual trend patterns (Fig.10, right hand side panel).
 In fact the residual trend map represents, in addition to mass redistribution all other non steric components, including atmospheric loading effect, fresh water input, etc.).
 The residual map shows positive trends almost everywhere.
 If attributed to mass redistribution alone, this implies rising trends in the whole Arctic for the mass component.
 The strongest signals are located in the Greenland and Norwegian seas.